GaurangTandon/CPtools/tips.md

 ## Using vectors

 1. Make sure your index variable - with which you are looping over a vector - is bounded till the size of the vector.
 C++ fails without any warning in case of that, gives undefined behavior.
+2. Use `emplace_back` instead of `push_back` for [marked performance improvement](https://stackoverflow.com/questions/26860749/efficiency-of-c11-push-back-with-stdmove-versus-emplace-back-for-already).
+The bug (mainly typesafety) involved with emplace_back is not our concern in CP ([post](https://stackoverflow.com/questions/10890653/why-would-i-ever-use-push-back-instead-of-emplace-back/28435599)).

 ## General algo

 1. **Stackoverflow**: The recursion stack is limited to around 350,000 on an average machine.
 This solution won't TLE, but will give a memory limit exceeded error.
 You'll get an error similar to `SIGSEGV: Invalid memory reference`, and in gdb, you will get the line number as the start of the method header.
 In general, avoid using recursion for such large cases, use iteration instead.

+## Bit manipulation

+1. `1 << x` can overflow if `x` is greater than 31.
+Use `1ll << 31` instead.

 ## Sieve

 1. Do not create a sieve unless you want to check the primality of a number more than once.
 Besides that, decide at all if you actually require the number to be prime in your code.
    Refer to [bad solution](https://codeforces.com/contest/1076/submission/45601999), [best solution](https://codeforces.com/contest/1076/submission/45626302)

+## Codechef

+1. When you receive an invalid answer output from an interactive problem, you should immediately terminate your program to receive a Wrong Answer verdict; otherwise, you may receive any verdict.
+2. Don't forget to flush the output after printing each line!

 # TODO:

-1. automated web scraper for downloading the test cases and diffing them with expected output on F8 press.
-Progress: found `hightail`, but it's not recognizing the jar file on ubuntu for now.
-2. Create snippet for cumulative sum of 2d array,
+1. Create snippet for cumulative sum of 2d array,